TomasHubelbauer/blender-script/README.md

 ## To-Do

-Figure out how to get autocompletion for `bpy`.
+### Figure out how to get autocompletion for `bpy`.

-Set up a GitHub Actions workflow which installs Blender and runs `blender --python script.py` on every push and pushes `render.png` to the repository.
+### Set up a GitHub Actions workflow which installs Blender and runs the script

+`blender --python script.py` on every push and push `render.png` to the repository.